syeddanish41/wAlnut/README.md

 the 7+ billion human brains on Earth.
 Everything that is considered impossible or unknowable will become <b>possible</b> and <b>knowable</b>.
 Technology has always been used to do great good and great evil and it is scary to imagine the great evil this technology brings.
-I incredibly, desperately want to help build a technology that solves our hardest problems where everything's happiness is considered.
+I desperately want to help build a technology that solves our hardest problems where everything's happiness is considered.

 If you are interested in becoming a researcher/developer we would absolutely love your collaboration as we cannot do this alone.
 The only requirement we ask